 eCommerce Search Engines

 Searchanise is a search engine designed with ecommerce websites in mind.
 It supports product previews and search suggestions as your customers type.
-Moreover, Searchanise provides a blazing fast performance.
+Moreover, Searchanise provides a blazing-fast performance.
 This ecommerce search engine finds relevant information in just 1 second.
-It is also necessary to mention ecommerce-specific features unavailable in a case of aforementioned solutions.
+It is also necessary to mention e-commerce-specific features unavailable in the case of the aforementioned solutions.
 Searchanise provides you with the ability to define stopwords and synonyms, show ads, and promote products within the search system.
 Unlike Elasticsearch, Solr, and Sphinx, this solution is paid.
 There is a free starter plan for 25 products only, but others require a monthly fee.
 For instance, $9 for store with 500 products and $54 for 100 thousand.

 Fore owners of Ecwid ecommerce shops, we recommend to check CloudSearch.
 This search engine was designed for Ecwid only.
 It enhances default search capabilities with dynamic, real-time product search.
 CloudSearch for Ecwid offers such features as autosuggest and correct spelling.
 The solution has both free and paid plans.
 The last one is based on the amount of products.

 Algolia is another search tool for ecommerce websites.
 It works with all major ecommerce platforms, providing 11 APIs and 4 mobile SDKs.
 It is fast, user-friendly, and flexible.
 Moreover, Algolia is a highly secure solution.
 It supports all languages out of the box and provides as-you-type updated filters.
 There is even the ability to use the geo-optimized search with Algolia.

 Last but not least is the price.
 This search engine offers 3 plans: Starter ($49 per month); Growth ($229 per month); and Pro ($649 per month).
 There is also an enterprise solution with customizable features and floating rates.